TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 .. container:: table-row

    Property

+         .. _hmenu-if:

          if

    Data type
          ->if

    Description
-         If "if" returns false, the menu is not generated
+         If "if" returns false, the menu is not generated.

    Default